-- 3.70 Investment in facilities is essential if the area is to fulfil its potential and extend its seasonal offer.
+- 3.69 West Beach has a natural character closely related to the Sinah Common SSSI, and benefits from access to the sea, with visitor facilities including a café, public toilet blocks and a restaurant.
+It is a key focal point for water sports, with relatively safe waters.
+The main users are day visitors for windsurfing, paddle boarding, kitesurfing, kayaking and wild swimming.
+The Seafront Feasibility Study has also shown the importance of cycling and walking activities for the visitor economy on the island. - 3.70 Investment in facilities is essential if the area is to fulfil its potential and extend its seasonal offer.
 Any development should provide a leisure facility which is flexible to accommodate the needs of a range of users. - 3.71 The area is also identified as having potential to accommodate new and innovative visitor accommodation such as beach lodges which would be appropriate to the open and natural character of the area.
 However, residential development would not be appropriate in this location reflecting the environmental designations and the impact of coastal change and flood risk. - 3.72 The design and layout of any development in this area must fully respect and enhance the natural environment and natural features of this area.

-- Opportunity to provide high quality facilities for a range of users including water sports, cyclists, walkers and other leisure activities. - Opportunity to enhance the surrounding public spaces and natural areas through sensitive, and appropriately designed development. - The south of the site lies within the Coastal Change Management Area. - The Coastguards Conservation Area is adjacent to the north. - There is potential for archaeological deposits comprising WWII defences. - Retain and promote pedestrian and cycle links across the South Hayling coastal area, including direct links to Hayling Ferry, as part of the English Coastal Path. - The site currently lies in Flood Zone 1, but with climate change, much of the site and the access road will lie in Flood Zones 2 & 3 in the future. - The site includes and is bounded on all sides by SSSI designation which could benefit from enhanced management. - The site is adjacent to a Primary and Secondary Support Area for Solent Waders and Brent Geese. - Land south of the site is identified as a Primary Support Area for Solent Waders and Brent Geese. - Off-site water mains reinforcement is likely to be required. - Priority habitats for reptiles and nesting birds. - The site overlays a Secondary Aquifer. - Opportunity to create a nature reserve to the western area of Hayling Island.
+- Opportunity to provide high quality facilities for a range of users including water sports, cyclists, walkers and other leisure activities. - Opportunity to enhance the surrounding public spaces and natural areas through sensitive, and appropriately designed development. - The south of the site lies within the Coastal Change Management Area. - The Coastguards Conservation Area is adjacent to the north. - There is potential for archaeological deposits comprising WWII defences. - Retain and promote pedestrian and cycle links across the South Hayling coastal area, including direct links to Hayling Ferry, as part of the English Coastal Path. - The site currently lies in Flood Zone 1, but with climate change, much of the site and the access road will lie in Flood Zones 2 & 3 in the future. - The site includes and is bounded on all sides by SSSI designation which could benefit from enhanced management. - The site at the time of allocation is adjacent to a Primary and Candidate Secondary Site Support Area for Solent Waders and Brent Geese. - Land south of the site is identified at the time of allocation as a Primary Support Area for Solent Waders and Brent Geese. - Off-site water mains reinforcement is likely to be required. - Priority habitats for reptiles and nesting birds. - The site overlays a Secondary Aquifer. - Opportunity to create a nature reserve to the western area of Hayling Island.